WoitkeL/dorganalysis/README.md

 Deorganalysis is inplemented in python (`code` folder) and uses Gurobi for solving mixed linear integer problems.

-Scripts and results from applying the tool to models from the database BioModels can be found in the directory `àpplience_Database`.
+Scripts and results from applying the tool to models from the database BioModels can be found in the directory `àppliance_Database`.

 Additional data contains the exel-file as result of the iteration over the Biomodels database, as well as a ipynb file to create meaningful figures.